-\begin{proposition} Let $0<p_1<p_2\leq\infty$.
-If a random sequence $\xi$ is regularly varying in $\ell_{p_1}$ with an ideal $\sS_0$, then $\xi$ is regularly varying in $\ell_{p_2}$ with the same ideal $\sS_0$. \end{proposition} \begin{proof} The result follows by applying the continuous mapping theorem to the natural embedding of $\ell_{p_1}$ into $\ell_{p_2}$, see, e.g., \cite[Proposition~1.5.2]{chen:mas:ros20}.
-The bornological consistency follows from the fact that $\|x\|_{p_1}\geq\|x\|_{p_2}$ and so
+\begin{proposition} Let $1\leq p_1<p_2\leq\infty$.
+If a random sequence $\xi$ is regularly varying in $\ell_{p_1}$ with the ideal $\sS_0$, then $\xi$ is regularly varying in $\ell_{p_2}$ with the same ideal $\sS_0$. \end{proposition} \begin{proof} The result follows from applying the continuous mapping theorem to the natural embedding of $\ell_{p_1}$ into $\ell_{p_2}$; see, e.g., \cite[Proposition~1.5.2]{chen:mas:ros20}.
+The bornological consistency follows from the fact that $\|x\|_{p_1}\geq\|x\|_{p_2}$ and thus

-Furthermore, the pushforward of a nontrivial measure under the embedding map remains nontrivial. \end{proof}
+Furthermore, the pushforward of a non-trivial measure under the embedding remains non-trivial. \end{proof}